per1234/wirino/README.md

   - [MightyCore](https://github.com/MCUdude/MightyCore)
   - [MegaCore](https://github.com/MCUdude/MegaCore)
   - [MightyCore:standard](https://github.com/MCUdude/MightyCore/blob/master/avr/variants/standard/pins_arduino.h) variant used as a base for the Wiring S and Wiring Play Shield variant files.
-  - [MegaCore:64-pin-avr](https://github.com/MCUdude/MegaCore/blob/master/avr/variants/64-pin-avr/pins_arduino.h) variant used as a base for the Wiring 1.0 and Wiring 1.1 variant file.
+  - [MegaCore:64-pin-avr](https://github.com/MCUdude/MegaCore/blob/master/avr/variants/64-pin-avr/pins_arduino.h) variant used as a base for the Wiring 1.0 and Wiring 1.1 variant files.
   - [Modifications to Optiboot](https://github.com/MCUdude/optiboot_flash) source code to support the ATmega128.
 - [majekw](https://github.com/majekw) - [Modifications to Optiboot](https://github.com/majekw/optiboot) to support microcontrollers with larger flash sizes and writing to flash from the application.

 ## Wiring Theme
-If you like Wiring and Arduino you might be interested in a theme for the Arduino IDE that will make it look like the Wiring IDE: https://github.com/per1234/ino-themes/tree/Wiring-theme
+If you like Wiring and Arduino you might be interested in a theme for the Arduino IDE that will make it look like the Wiring IDE: \
+https://github.com/per1234/ino-themes/tree/Wiring-theme